On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part II: digital nets and sequences: Not well-separated digital nets

 When we only consider the first $2^m$ points, multiplying by $U$ from the right only affects the order of points and does not change the covering radius or separation radius of the point set.
 Therefore, we focus on the case $U=I$ with $I$ being the infinite identity matrix.
 Note that $L_1$ and $L_2$ correspond to linear scrambling.

-In the following theorem, we prove that a digital $(0,2)$-sequence in base $2$ is not well-separated when scrambling is applied individually by either $L_1$ or $L_2$.
+In the following theorem, we prove that a digital $(0,2)$-sequence in base $2$ is not well-separated when scrambling is applied individually by either $L_1$ or $L_2$ but not both.
 When $L_1=L_2=I$, the resulting sequence coincides with the two-dimensional Sobol' sequence.
 This means that the result below generalizes the one shown in \cite{G24a}.
-It remains open, however, whether there exists a pair $(L_1,L_2)$ that makes the sequence (weakly) well-separated.
+It remains open, however, whether there exists a pair $(L_1,L_2)$ that makes the sequence well-separated (or $\{Q_b^m\}_{m \in I}$ a well-separated family on certain index set $I$).

 \begin{theorem} Let $L$ be any non-singular lower-triangular infinite matrix over $\FF_2$.
 Let $w$ be any non-negative integer and $m=2^{w}$.
 If $(C_1,C_2)=(L,P)$ or $(C_1,C_2)=(I,LP)$, then

 This bound implies that the corresponding digital $(0,2)$-sequence in base $2$ is not well-separated. \end{theorem}